Exit, Voice, and Loyalty: Applying the theory to employment relations

 Teacher unions negotiate for better wages and working conditions, but unions also provide a platform for “voice.”
 Choi and Chung found that the union-sponsored sense of voice was critical in the reduction of teacher turnover.

 Middle managers may feel caught between two responsibilities, especially during periods of organizational change: the mandate to remain loyal and the mandate to voice concerns about changes that they are obliged to enforce.
 Gunnarsdóttir described a situation in which middle managers on welfare professions were able to maintain effective autonomy and their perceived sense of loyalty by dispersing opposing outlooks among the group.

 O'Meara, Bennett & Neihaus discuss what might "pull" staff members away from their job, one example being better wages.
 They also discuss what might "push" them away from their job, one example being that they are unhappy with their current work circumstances.
 These faculty members are leaving for a number of reasons.
 Money and uncomfortable working circumstances are examples.
 Some might not be able to tolerate new leadership, or changes in the way they are expected to work.
 Saifullah & Shahida suggests that both professional respect and employer-employee relation influenced the employees' loyalty, but the effect of employer-employee was larger.
 Having a good relationship with employees has real reactions on their loyalty.

 Reception

 Hirschman's book has been widely considered highly influential.
-Summarizing several criticisms of the book, Dowding writes that some scholars have argued that exit and voice can be used in unison (not solely as alternatives), that Hirschman does not pay attention to the ways in which collective action problems shape exit and voice choices, and that loyalty can also lead to silence rather than exit and voice.
+Summarizing several criticisms of the book, Dowding writes that some scholars have argued that exit and voice can be used in unison (not solely as alternatives), that Hirschman does not pay attention to the ways collective action problems shape exit and voice choices, and that loyalty can also lead to silence rather than exit and voice.

 In 2019, Professor Ian Shapiro of Yale University told a class of undergraduates, graduate students, and community members, "if you read no other book in the social sciences before you graduate, this is certainly one of the two or three books you should definitely read."